Xande Silva: Nottingham Forest

 On 31 August 2021, Silva joined EFL Championship club Nottingham Forest on a two-year deal for an undisclosed fee.
 His maiden appearance took place on 15 September, when he replaced Lyle Taylor midway through the second half of an eventual 0–2 home loss against Middlesbrough.

 Dijon

 On 2 August 2022, Silva signed a three-year contract with Dijon for an undisclosed fee.
 He ranked second in his team in the scoring department at six (alongside Bryan Soumaré), but they were relegated from Ligue 2 after finishing third-bottom.

 Atlanta United

 In August 2023, Silva was loaned to Atlanta United of Major League Soccer for the remainder of the campaign.
 On 4 December, after starting in eight of his regular season appearances and scoring twice in the playoffs, a transfer option was exercised and he agreed to a two-year deal with the option of another year.

 Later career

 On 23 April 2025, St. Louis City acquired Silva.
 He moved to the Israeli Premier League in August, with Hapoel Tel Aviv.
 He was sent off just eight minutes into his debut for the latter, a 2–2 away draw against Maccabi Bnei Reineh.
+On 15 September 2026, Silva signed for Iraklis on a free transfer.